The Most Sustainable Socks Brands

 Socks are a quintessential wardrobe basic that many of us don’t think about buying until they’ve got holes.
 If it’s time to replenish your sock drawer, we’ve got recommendations to restock your socks with neutrals, interesting prints, or eye-catching designs.

 To choose the most sustainable socks, we vetted brands based on supply chain transparency, emissions tracking and reduction, and circularity.
 We also looked into labor and ethics, packaging and waste, and other environmental efforts.
-Based on our sustainability criteria, we ranked brands as Good, Better, Best, or Avoid.
+Based on our sustainability criteria, we rate brands from 1-5.

 • Can I mend the holes in my socks to give them a few more months or years of wear?